dune3d/dune3d-docs/simple-part.rst

 Designing a simple part
 =======================

-| In this tutorial, we're going to design a simple part consisting of a prism with a pocket in it.
+| Let's design a simple part consisting of a prism with a pocket.
-| While the part itself isn't particularly useful on its own, this should give a good overview on how to use Dune 3D.
+| This should give a good overview on how to use **Dune 3D**.

-The final part will look like this:

 .. image:: images/tutorial/final.png